ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

 all of the anticipated functionality, you can run the command `poetry run task test-silent` and see that the test suite produces output like the following.
-It is important to note that `datauniqifier` comes with three test suites, each of which should pass so as to establish a confidence in the correctness of the program.
+It is important to note that `datauniqifier` comes with three test suites, each of which should pass so as to establish a confidence in its correctness.

 ```
 tests/test_analyze.py ......                                         [ 54%]